2020 United States presidential election in New York: Analysis

 Donald Trump is the first Republican to receive 3 million or more raw votes in New York since George H. W. Bush in 1988.

-Biden flipped 4 counties that Trump won in 2016: Broome, Essex, Rensselaer, and Saratoga counties.
+Biden flipped four counties that Trump won in 2016: Broome, Essex, Rensselaer, and Saratoga.

 Biden also came very close to flipping an additional six counties, as he lost Cortland County by 419 votes, Franklin County by 415 votes, Ontario County by 33 votes, Orange County by 113 votes, Suffolk County by 232 votes, and Warren County by just 57 votes.
 Trump's narrow victories in these counties meant that they were decided by a combined total of just 1,269 votes out of more than 1 million votes cast across all six counties.

 According to exit polls by CNN, Biden won 96% of Democrats, who were 41% of the electorate, 59% of Independents, who made up 32% of voters, and 21% of Republicans, who made up 27% of the vote.

 Biden dominated core Democratic constituencies in New York City, winning 76% of the city's vote.
 Statewide, Biden won 94% of Black voters and 76% of Latino voters.
-Biden won the upstate of New York (excluding New York City's results), albeit by a much smaller 52.4% to 45.9% margin, or 2,923,127 votes to Trump's 2,561,315.
-In urban Dominican neighborhoods, Trump reached a measly 15% of the vote to Biden's 85%.
+In urban Dominican neighborhoods, Trump reached only 15% of the vote to Biden's 85%.
 Biden also won by 18 points in the Hudson Valley and urban Upstate counties.
 Trump's core support base came from rural Upstate counties.
 However, Trump made strong inroads with Orthodox Jewish neighborhoods of New York City and in Hasidic Jewish communities in Rockland County.
 The shift is attributed to Trump's strong pro-Israel stance as president.
 New York was one of five states in the nation in which Biden's victory margin was larger than 1 million raw votes, the others being California, Maryland, Massachusetts and Illinois.